 One of the problems I tend to have in the warmer months is the white cabbage butterfly that loves to lay its eggs on kale.
 These eggs hatch into cabbage worms, which will devour entire kale leaves!
 To avoid this problem, I cover my summer planted kale with a net designed to protect against the white butterfly.
 The net will also keep birds away.
 Slugs can also be another problem but I keep a vigilant watch when the kale plants are young.
 If I find any slugs, I will sprinkle them with table salt and they just disintegrate!

-Once kale has surpassed this stage, it is much easier to grow in winter as there is no danger of cabbage worms (too cold for them!).
+Most importantly, once kale has surpassed this stage, it is much easier to grow in winter as there is no danger of cabbage worms (too cold for them!).
 The frost and the snow actually make the kale taste sweeter.
 My friend Sarah loves fresh tender leaves of kale in her salads and you will too once you taste it.
 This is certainly one robust green to grow for your winter salads.
 Kale can also be stir fried, added to soups and smoothies.
 Homegrown kale is simply delicious!

 Pak choi outdoors

 I grew pak choi easily in the cold greenhouse and it grew quickly and was all harvested by December!
-However, I had planted some of the thinned seedlings outdoors into my raised bed.
+I also planted some of the thinned seedlings outdoors into my raised bed.
 They have grown slowly and endured the frost and snow this winter.
 As a result, I still have pak choi to enjoy from my raised bed!
-So if you do not have a protected space or a cold greenhouse, pak choi can be a good winter green … it will just grow a little slower outdoors.
+Therefore, if you do not have a protected space or a cold greenhouse, pak choi can be a good winter green … it will just grow a little slower outdoors.

 I have really enjoyed growing these winter greens and salads and hope you will be trying some of these too.
 You can sow all these now in February too, in a cold greenhouse, a cool protected space or a windowsill.